Dr. Heyward C. Bellamy Collection

 Scope and Contents

 The Dr. Heyward C. Bellamy Collection contains court documents and supporting exhibit materials outlining the school integration law suit, Carolyn Eaton, et al v New Hanover County Board of Education.
-In addition to the original Eaton case, this collection contains documents related to the restraining order the New Hanover County School Board filed against individuals who would later be implicated in the 1971 riots as part of the Wilmington Ten.
+In addition to the original Eaton case, this collection contains documents related to the restraining order the New Hanover County School Board filed against individuals who would later be implicated in 1971 riots as part of the Wilmington Ten.
 This case is titled, Carolyn Eaton, et al v New Hanover County Board of Education v Ben Chavis, et al.

 The majority of materials in the collection originated from or were sent to Attorney William Hill, who defended the New Hanover County Board of Education during the integration law suit.
-These documents were part of Hill's personal files and the newspapers were addressed to him as a personal subscription.
+These documents were part of Hill's personal files and the newspapers are addressed to him as a personal subscription.
 The newspapers and clippings detail the Eaton trial, school integration progress, racial unrest in Wilmington during 1971, and the Wilmington Ten court case.
 In addition, there are materials relating to three other court case in which Hill was involved, including:

 Delilah Banks v.
 William Register and the Bladen County Board of Social Services.
 Blanks accused the Board of racial descrimination in the process of voting in a new Chairman of the Board.
 William Hill represented the Bladen County Board of Social Services.